commentsone/commentsone.github.io/_posts/javascript/extjs4.1/2013-12-13-javascript-extjs41-class-system.md

 Ext.MessageBox.YES = "Yes"
 Ext.MessageBox.NO = "No"
 MyCompany.alien.Math.PI = "4.13"

-III.
+###III.
 Hands-on

-1. Declaration
+####1.
+Declaration
-1.1) The Old Way
+#####1.1) The Old Way
 If you have ever used any previous version of Ext JS, you are certainly familiar with Ext.extend to create a class:

     var MyWindow = Ext.extend(Object, { ... });

 This approach is easy to follow to create a new class that inherits from another.
 Other than direct inheritance, however, we didn't have a fluent API for other aspects of class creation, such as configuration, statics and mixins.
 We will be reviewing these items in details shortly.
 Let's take a look at another example:

     My.cool.Window = Ext.extend(Ext.Window, { ... });

-In this example we want to namespace our new class, and make it extend from Ext.Window.
+In this example we want to namespace our new class, and make it extend from `Ext.Window`.
 There are two concerns we need to address:

-My.cool needs to be an existing object before we can assign Window as its property Ext.Window needs to exist / loaded on the page before it can be referenced The first item is usually solved with Ext.namespace (aliased by Ext.ns).
+- My.cool needs to be an existing object before we can assign Window as its property
+- Ext.Window needs to exist / loaded on the page before it can be referenced

+The first item is usually solved with Ext.namespace (aliased by Ext.ns).
 This method recursively transverse through the object / property tree and create them if they don't exist yet.
 The boring part is you need to remember adding them above Ext.extend all the time.

     Ext.ns('My.cool');
     My.cool.Window = Ext.extend(Ext.Window, { ... });

 The second issue, however, is not easy to address because Ext.Window might depend on many other classes that it directly / indirectly inherits from, and in turn, these dependencies might depend on other classes to exist.
 For that reason, applications written before Ext JS 4 usually include the whole library in the form of ext-all.js even though they might only need a small portion of the framework.

 1.2) The New Way